Electrical 101 — What Every Homeowner Should Know

 Panel Upgrade Guide

 Your electrical panel is the heart of your home's electrical system.
 It distributes power to every circuit in your house.
-Most older Canadian homes have 60A or 100A panels, which are often insufficient for modern electrical demands.
+Most older homes have 60A or 100A panels, which are often insufficient for modern electrical demands.

-A panel upgrade typically costs $2,000-$4,500 including the ESA permit and inspection.
+A panel upgrade typically costs $2,000-$4,500 including the permit and inspection.
 Your electrician handles the permit process.

 EV Charger Installation Basics